 Enrichment is part of the Zoo’s mission of inspiring others to join us in caring for animals and conserving the natural world.

-Enrichment is the addition or modification of an animal’s environment that encourages the animals to make choices, exhibit natural, or species-appropriate behavior, presents mental challenges, encourages physical activity/exercise and enhances the animal’s overall well being.
+Enrichment is the addition or modification of an animal’s environment that encourages the animals to make choices, exhibit natural, or species-appropriate behavior, presents mental challenges, encourage physical activity/exercise and enhances the animal’s overall well being.

-So why is enrichment so important?
+Why is enrichment so important?

 In the wild, animals spend much of their time hunting for food, building nests and warding off predators.
 The animals at the Toledo Zoo are provided with the highest quality of care.
-This means they are fed well balanced diets that include ample amounts of food, they receive regular medical exams, and they are free from predation.
+This means they are fed well balanced diets that include ample amounts of food, they receive regular medial exams, and they are free from predation.
 Often, that very quality of care can discourage the animals from exercising some of their natural behaviors and talents, because they’re no longer necessary.
 A well rounded enrichment program can provide the animals with activities that simulate these natural behaviors.
-More specifically, a well thought out enrichment program can also
+More specifically, a well thought out enrichment program can also:

-• Increase animal activity and exercise
+- Increase animal activity and exercise

-• Decrease the occurrence of stereotypical and other aberrant behavior by directing animal energy into more productive activities
+- Decrease the occurrence of stereotypical and other aberrant behavior by directing animal energy into more productive activities

-• Provide the animals with choices and control over certain aspects of their environment (what to eat, temperature and lighting gradients, whom to interact with, etc.)
+- Provide the animals with choices and control over certain aspects of their environment (what to eat, temperature and lighting gradients, whom to interact with, etc.)

-• Improve breeding success and conservation efforts by housing animals in appropriate social groups that allow for normal physical and psychological development
+- Improve breeding success and conservation efforts by housing animals in appropriate social groups that allow for normal physical and psychological development

-• Increase visitor appreciation by displaying animals in stimulating and naturalistic environments, allowing guests to view the animals in situations that mimic those of their wild counterparts.
+- Increase visitor appreciation by displaying animals in stimulating and naturalistic environments, allowing guests to view the animals in situations that mimic those of their wild counterparts